-Baileyi's Red Stemmed Dogwood Shrubs
+Red Twig Dogwood Shrubs for Sale Online

-It grows to around 6′ to 8′ tall and is equally as wide.
+It grows to around 6 to 8 feet tall and is equally as wide.
 It flourishes in dry soils once established but can also tolerate soil that tends to be slower draining which makes it perfect for that low area of your garden.
 In summer, it has the appearance of just another green shrub after its white blooms disappear in May.
 When the days begin to shorten and the temperatures begin to fall, beautiful tones of red and purple are displayed before the leaves drop.
 Red Twig Dogwood is hardy from Zones 3-8 which makes it a highly sought after native plant for Mid-Atlantic gardening enthusiasts.

 History and introduction: